apache/airflow/docs/howto/operator/gcp/automl.rst

 ^^^^^^^^^^^^^^^^^^

-To obtain predictions from Google Cloud AutoML model you can use :class:`~airflow.gcp.operators.automl.AutoMLPredictOperator` or :class:`~airflow.gcp.operators.automl.AutoMLBatchPredictOperator`.
+To obtain predictions from Google Cloud AutoML model you can use :class:`~airflow.providers.google.cloud.operators.automl.AutoMLPredictOperator` or :class:`~airflow.providers.google.cloud.operators.automl.AutoMLBatchPredictOperator`.
 In the first case the model must be deployed.

 .. exampleinclude:: ../../../../airflow/gcp/example_dags/example_automl_tables.py